lentidas/DAI-2425-PW1/README.md

 ## Authors

-- Pedro Alves da Silva (@PedroAS7)
+- Pedro Alves da Silva ([@PedroAS7](https://github.com/PedroAS7))
-- Gonçalo Carvalheiro Heleno (@lentidas)
+- Gonçalo Carvalheiro Heleno ([@lentidas](https://github.com/lentidas))

 ## Usage

-// TODO
+// TODO \

 ## Examples of output

-// TODO
+// TODO \
-// TODO Add comment saying that files are different because hash is different
+// TODO Add comment saying that files are different because hash is different \
-// TODO Same as before but to say message before and after has the same hash
+// TODO Same as before but to say message before and after has the same hash \

 ## Documentation

-// TODO Point to the Javadoc documentation
+// TODO Point to the Javadoc documentation \

+## Contributing

+// TODO Explain the release process \
+// TODO Explain the Conventional commits \